project-chip/connectedhomeip/docs/BUILDING-GN.md

 gn outputs out/debug '*'
 ```

-To describe a targt:
+To show the GN representation of a configured target:

 ```
 gn desc out/debug //src/inet --all
 ```

-To describe everything in JSON format:
+To dump the GN representation of the entire build as JSON:

 ```
 gn desc out/debug/ '*' --all --format=json